eXavera/NDbfReader/README.md

    }
 }
 ```
-An entire table can be loaded into a `DataTable`:
+The whole table can be loaded into a `DataTable`:
 ```
 using (var table = Table.Open("D:\\foo.dbf"))
    return table.AsDataTable();